dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 2. all of the tree functions, execpt superLs and watch
 3. all of repo-remotes
 4. all of files-read
+5. napps catalog tools - search, list, inspect, catalog sources management

 the mcp control tools are:
-1. loadTools( napp, toolname1?, toolname2? )
+1. loadTools( napp, toolname1?, toolname2? ) errors throw close name matches
 2. unloadTools( napp, toolname1?, toolname2? )
+3. listToolPackages
+4. searchTool
+5. listLoadedTools - breaks it down by tool packages.

 can reading a binary in the client be loaded into the model, like audio data or something ?